Teacher Staffroom Episode 1: Educational leadership

 ‘As a staff and as a community, we are always promoting the message that it doesn’t matter where you come from, it’s what you’ve come to achieve. …[we’re a] a high equity school because we do have such a diverse range of needs and 30 per cent of our students do experience significant disadvantage in their lives and being able to work with that range of backgrounds is what makes it really rich as well.’

 Congratulations to Yasodai on making the top 10.
 Best of luck to her and all the finalists.

-And that’s it for our review of February.
 Before I go, a quick heads up for a cracker of a podcast we’ve got coming up in March.
 I’ll be speaking to Dylan Wiliam about effective questioning techniques in the classroom.
 Make sure you don’t miss it by subscribing to our podcast channels on iTunes and SoundCloud, or if you want to get content delivered straight to your inbox, sign up for our email bulletin – again, you can find all the links in the transcript for this podcast.

 Editor’s note: This transcript was edited on April 3 to reflect an updated version of the podcast.